agiga-quanta/PSSI_database/README.md

 This guide is also included in a youtube playlist showing how to download and install `neo4j` Desktop [here](https://youtube.com/playlist?list=PL3KBtMOTv6gM73L33Ie1kHHKp6SXbEpyH)

 The guide has also been updated to work on AuraDB at [part 4](https://github.com/agiga-quanta/PSSI_database#part-4-creating-an-auradb-instance).
 You can access the online version of the NeoDash [here](https://github.com/agiga-quanta/PSSI_database/blob/main/NeoDash/NeoDash_online_preset).
 A note for connecting to AuraDB, if you are using a VPN and are unable to connect to AuraDB, try disable the VPN and reconnect.
 In addition, there is also a more detailed guide included [here](https://github.com/agiga-quanta/PSSI_database/blob/main/Guide%20to%20check%20connection%20to%20AuraDB.pdf).
-If you are hosting with DropBox, go to [section 5.1](https://github.com/agiga-quanta/PSSI_database#51-hosting-file-on-dropbox).
-If you are hosting with OneDrive, go to [section 5.2](https://github.com/agiga-quanta/PSSI_database#52-hosting-file-on-onedrive).
+If you are hosting with OneDrive, go to [section 5.2](https://github.com/agiga-quanta/PSSI_database#51-hosting-file-on-onedrive).

 To export to `.graphml`, you would follow [part 6 here](https://github.com/agiga-quanta/PSSI_database#part-6-exporting-to-graphml-file).
 For this part, it is currently applicable for database on desktop computer or local physical servers only.